jtarchie/rulua/README.md

 :lua.print("Hello, World!")
 ```

-Hopefully this enables light calling to golang functions, so some of the compiler can be self hosted.
+Hopefully this enables light calling to lua functions, so some of the compiler can be self hosted.